deplatt/GrinNet/Written_Reports/Sprint_2/s2-planning-report.md

 - Plan out a framework of documention for the app
 - Write a plan for how we will implement continuous integration into our project
 - Test our continuous integration with a few sample tests
+- We will write our sprint review report to demonstrate to customers what progress we have made
+- We will complete a sprint retrospective report to evaluate our progress in the sprint as a team

 We will also aim to complete the following additional goals:
 - Start working on database setup and integrating Flutter with Firebase